-When the book, Born to Run, came out, many athletes opted for a more minimal shoe.
-For a while, it was the trendiest thing a runner could do.
-If you haven’t read Born to Run, I highly suggest it.
-While it is extremely convincing to run barefoot, the reality is many athletes will not benefit from using a minimalist shoe.
+When the book, Born to Run came out, many athletes opted to transition to a minimalist shoe.
+For a while, minimalist shoes were the trendiest thing a runner could do.
+If you haven’t read Born to Run, I highly suggest it (or any of these running books).
+While it is compelling to run barefoot, the reality is many athletes will not benefit from using a minimalist shoe.
+Every person has a different running gait, and that’s why there are so many different running shoes

-Thinking out loud, some people (myself included), are injury prone and need a higher cushion shoe.
-Our ancestors did not run barefoot down busy streets and paved roads.
+Some people (myself included) are injury prone and need a higher cushion shoe.
+For me, I need a cushion where my foot strikes the ground, or I’m more susceptible to strain my plantar fascia or end up with a stress fracture.
+Our ancestors ran barefoot, but they did not run barefoot down busy streets and paved roads.
 They also never wore shoes, so it wasn’t as if they took them off to go for a run.

 While yes, I’ve run in minimalist shoes, I cannot train in minimalist shoes.
-Personally, it’s a risk factor that causes bone fractures which I’ve learned the hard way.
+Personally, it’s a risk factor that causes bone fractures, which I’ve learned the hard way.
+For some, they prefer natural feeling and natural running.
+That is the beauty of running; everyone can run a different way,

-What are some Key Things to Keep in Mind When Making the Transition?
+What are some Key Things to Keep in Mind When Making the Transition to Minimalist Running Shoes?

 Ultimately running shoes are designed to protect your feet.
-Running shoes aren’t designed to injure you.
-Wearing the wrong type of shoe for your gait will cause injuries, but shoe companies did not design shoes with the intention to injure runners.
+Running shoes aren’t intended to injure you.
+Wearing the wrong type of shoe for your gait will cause injuries, but shoe companies did not design shoes to injure runners.

-If you have been running in a traditional style shoe, then your feet are going to reflect that.
+If you have been running in a traditional style of shoe, then your feet are going to reflect that.
 That isn’t a bad thing, but they are used to more cushion.
-Before choosing a minimalist shoe, strengthen your feet.
+Before transitioning to a minimalist shoe, strengthen your foot muscles.

 How do you do that?

-The easiest way to strengthen your feet is to walk around barefoot.
-I’m not saying walk down New York City barefoot but take the time to walk around your house or on grass barefoot (just don’t step on a bee like I once did).
-Start by walking around barefoot an hour a day and gradually increase from there.
+The easiest way to strengthen your foot muscles is to walk around barefoot or with barefoot shoes or sandals.
+I’m not saying walk down New York City barefoot but take the time to walk around your house or on grass barefoot (don’t step on a bee like I once did).
+Start by walking barefoot an hour a day and gradually increase from there.
 With summer coming up, it’s easiest to begin now.
-The weather is nicer, and you might want to be outdoors barefoot.
+The weather is nicer, and you might want to be outdoors walking barefoot.

-Like with anything, it’s necessary to transition and progress slowly.
-You shouldn’t change any shoe quickly, but you should especially take minimalist shoes slowly.
-Doing too much, too soon will lead to an injury.
-Don’t be surprised if the transition takes 6+ months and you find yourself more sore at first.
+Like with anything, it’s necessary to transition to a minimalist running shoe slowly.
+You shouldn’t change any shoes quickly, but you should especially take minimalist running shoes slowly.
+Doing too much too soon will lead to an injury.
+Don’t be surprised if the transition to a minimalist running shoe takes 6+ months, and you find yourself sorer at first.

-Instead of going from a 12mm drop straight to a 0 mm style shoe progress transition slowly by shoe model.
-If your old shoe is 11-12, find an 8, then 4 and then maybe 0.
+Instead of going from a 12mm heel to toe drop straight to a 0 mm style shoe, progress transition slowly by shoe model.
+If your old shoe is 11-12 mm, find an 8, then 4, and then maybe 0.
+That way, you don’t stress your calves and Achilles tendon too quickly.
+(A side note, you can learn all about running shoes and shoe drop in my ebook).

 Run through each shoe model and see how you like the change.
-If you end up liking the balance of 8 or even 4 mm drops, there is nothing wrong with that!
+If you end up liking the balance of 8 mm or even 4 mm heel to toe drops, there is nothing wrong with that!
 Saucony is a great brand because they offer many shoes in 8 mm as well as 4 mm.
 Slow might be boring, but it keeps you healthy.

 Don’t forget, minimalist running shoes can be beneficial.
 Since they provide less cushion, they can help improve your running form and strengthen your feet.
-They are a great option for many runners, but they are not the best choice for every runner!
+They are an excellent option for many runners, but they are not the best choice for every runner!
 There is no perfect shoe for everyone, and barefoot running is not ideal for everyone either.

 In case you missed any of the previous weeks Running Store and Training: